Whitelist Definition – documented trust

 - They are bureaucratic, not flexible and do not allow any deviation.
 This often leads to the use of unauthorised tools in organisations, as employees want to use “their” best solution and not one that has been classified as suitable by a central office in the company.

 It is also often argued that the criteria that must be met for inclusion on a whitelist are unclear.
-This problem exists in companies, but it is not so much a problem of a whitelist as a whitelisting problem in itself, which reveals possibilities for improvement in handling and communication.
+This problem exists in companies, but it is not so much a problem of a positive list as a whitelisting problem in itself, which reveals possibilities for improvement in handling and communication.
 With application whitelisting there is also a problem with the numerous updates and upgrades of programs.
 A well maintained list not only names a product X from manufacturer Y, but also defines the exact version number, because this is the only way to ensure the best possible security.
 In other words: Version 7.2.3 of product X from manufacturer Y is listed, but newer versions are not.
 This often leads to older product versions being used, especially in larger corporations, because the testing and thus the release of a new version is very complex.